muhammadshoaib7766/linux-user-management-backup-tool/README.md

 =========================================
 ```

+### Screenshot

 ---

 ## Usage

-### Add a New User
+### 1. Add a New User

-Select option `1` and enter a username.

-The script checks whether the user already exists.
-If not, it creates the user along with a home directory and prompts for a password.

-Example:
+Creates a new Linux user and automatically creates the user's home directory.

 ```text
 Enter the new username: testuser
 Success: User 'testuser' has been added.
 ```

+### Screenshot

+---

-### Delete a User
+### 2. Delete a User

-Select option `2` and enter the username to delete.

-The user account and its home directory are removed.
+Deletes an existing Linux user along with the user's home directory.

 ```text
 Enter the username to delete: testuser
 Success: User 'testuser' and their home directory have been deleted.
 ```

+### Screenshot

+---

-### Modify User Shell
+### 3. Modify User Shell

-Select option `3` to change the default shell of an existing user.
+Changes the default shell of an existing user.

-Example:

 ```text
 Enter the username to modify: testuser